 I’ve tried this approach with my doctor: I research WebMD.com for my symptoms, read the remedy, and confidently relay this to my doctor, expecting a reward for the time I’ve saved him from doing his job.
 And yet, each time he reminds me that he’s the professional, explains how my 2-minute research fails in comparison to his 15 years in the medical profession, and warns how detrimental my self-diagnosis could have been to my health.
 Allowing our business partners to self-diagnose—and prescribe solutions for our learners—allows them to jeopardize the health or learner experience for our learners.

 Although we would love to respond to the business in the same way my doctor responds to me when I self-diagnose, it’s probably not wise to remind our business partners that we are the learning professionals if we want to keep our jobs.
 So, what can we do when the business self-diagnoses and self-medicates on behalf of our learners?
 One approach we can take is to engage our business partners in co-engineering a remedy that maintains a keen focus on our shared priority—the learner.
-Design thinking could be just what the doctor ordered!
+Using design thinking in this instance could be just what the doctor ordered!

 Design thinking is a framework for creative problem-solving.
 It’s a methodology that focuses on the end user, the learner.
 Applying design thinking to the L&D setting helps to unlock the users’ needs and problems, even when they don’t know what the problem is or are not able to articulate them correctly.
 (Hello, business partners!)
 Historically, design thinking has been well known for helping to solve design problems with products.
 But a lesser-known secret is that design thinking can be applied to problems with services or processes.
 In fact, design thinking can be applied to a number of challenges around recruitment, performance improvement, employee engagement, and organizational development, just to name a few L&D applications.